Sony Legacy released 'And I Love You So' Take 2 as another preview of the upcoming 'Sunset Boulevard' set.

 The Countdown is Over

 The Elvis Evolution immersive experience opened after a nearly 8 month delay.
-Layered Reality Elvis Presley immersive experience in London (UK) which would bring the global musical icon back through the power of AI, augmented reality, live theatre and multi-sensory effects in a celebration of his life and legacy.
+The Layered Reality Elvis Presley immersive experience in London (UK) which would bring the global musical icon back through the power of AI, augmented reality, live theatre and multi-sensory effects in a celebration of his life and legacy.

 The experience finale was Elvis’ iconic ’68 special performance that captures the drama and triumph of what is described by many as the ‘greatest rock performance of all time’.

-The First Review: 'The King of Rock and Roll did not enter the building'.
+'Amber Peake reviews the 'Elvis Evolution' for >>> London World: The King of Rock and Roll did not enter the building'.

 London welcomed a new experience dedicated to the King of rock n’ roll this week as Elvis Evolution has officially opened its doors at the ExCeL’s waterfront in London, and it wasn’t quite what we were expecting.